General gardening topics

 The potentilla Goldfinger is not nearly as ostentatious in terms of its flowers as some of the other plants on this list so it is ideal for a more reserved garden space where you still want yellow flowers but yellow flowers that are spread out across the vastness of the plant and not clustered together in dense groups.

-Potentilla goldfinger (shrubby cinquefoil ‘Goldfinger’)
+Potentilla ‘goldfinger’ (shrubby cinquefoil ‘Goldfinger’)

-The Potentilla Goldfinger is not nearly as ostentatious in terms of its flowers as some of the other plants on this list, making it is ideal for a more reserved garden space where you still want yellow flowers, but yellow flowers that are spread out across the vastness of the plant and not clustered together in dense groups.
+The Potentilla Goldfinger is not nearly as ostentatious in terms of its flowers as some of the other plants on this list, making it ideal for a more reserved garden space where you still want yellow flowers, but yellow flowers that are spread out across the vastness of the plant and not clustered together in dense groups.

 This is a versatile shrub that is small in size.
-The green foliage grows in a mound shape and the flowers themselves are buttercup yellow.
+The green foliage grows in a mound shape, and the flowers are buttercup yellow.
 It is the perfect shrub to use as a colourful accent to your border and requires full sunlight.
 It also makes an excellent groundcover shrub, however, it is worth noting that it is deciduous so will look rather bare in winter.

 10. Rose ‘Golden Wedding’

 The Golden Wedding rose is a floribunda type and produces a mass of perfectly-formed, bright golden yellow flowers.
 The flowers will maintain their shape throughout the growing season so they will stand upright rather than drooping over like some of the other plants, and with a little deadheading, you can keep them flowering all summer.
-For those who prefer roses in their space and are not looking to add yellow flowers simply for the purpose of a hedge or privacy screen, the Golden Wedding rose is the plant to choose.
+For those who prefer roses in their space and are not looking to add yellow flowers simply for a hedge or privacy screen, the Golden Wedding rose is the plant to choose.

-Last update on 2023-11-21 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2024-03-16 / Affiliate links / Images from Amazon Product Advertising API

 Welcome to my site, my name is John and I have been lucky enough to work in horticultural nurseries for over 15 years in the UK.
 As the founder and editor as well as researcher, I have a City & Guilds Horticultural Qualifications which I proudly display on our About us page.
 I now work full time on this website where I review the very best gardening products and tools and write reliable gardening guides.
 Behind this site is an actual real person who has worked and has experience with the types of products we review as well as years of knowledge on the topics we cover from actual experience.
 You can reach out to me at john@pyracantha.co.uk